 - Hydrate!
 Alcohol, fried foods, and processed ingredients all contribute to dehydration during the holidays, increasing the visibility of fine lines, wrinkles, and veins.
 Make sure to drink plenty of water to replenish your body’s lost moisture, and apply topical moisturizing creams to stay hydrated.

 When Should I Visit U.S. Dermatology Partners?

 During the holiday season or any time of year, the team at U.S. Dermatology Partners will be happy to help you achieve and maintain optimal skin health.
-If you live in the Plano or Flower Mound areas, Dr. Farmer would love to hear from you.
-Or, you can find a U.S. Dermatology Partners office near you by completing our simple online form.
+You can find a U.S. Dermatology Partners office near you by completing our simple online form.
 A team member will be in touch soon to answer any questions you may have and schedule a time for you to visit your local office.